bento-platform/bento/docs/global-install.md

 This guide explains how to install `bentoctl` so it can be run from any directory with shell autocompletions.

-## Prerequisites

-- Python 3.7+
-- A Bento installation at `/path/to/bento`
-- Virtual environment with dependencies installed

 ## Installation Steps

 ### 1. Install Python Dependencies